When to Stain a New Deck… Should you wait or stain straight away?

 It’s just too wet to stain during this part of the year…

-The best time of year to stain a deck would have to be, the second half of Spring, all through Summer and into the early parts of Autumn…
+The best time of year to would have to be, the second half of Spring, all through Summer and into the early parts of Autumn…

 In other words, the drier parts of the year…